-The Audit and Finance Committee meets at least five times each year, and the Compensation, and Corporate Governance and Nominating Committees each meet at least four times each year.
+The Audit and Finance Committee meets at least five times each year, the Compensation Committee meets at least four times each year, and the Corporate Governance and Nominating Committee meets at least three times each year.
 Additional committee meetings are called as required.

 The Chairman establishes the agendas for the Board meetings in conjunction with the Lead Director.
 Each director is free to suggest items for inclusion in the agenda, and each director is free to raise at any Board meeting subjects that are not on the agenda for that meeting.
 Board materials relating to agenda items are provided to Board members in advance of meetings to allow the directors to prepare for discussion of matters at the meeting.
 The Board reviews and approves the Company’s yearly operating plan and specific financial goals at the start of each year, and the Board monitors performance throughout the year.
 At an expanded Board meeting once a year, the Board reviews in depth the Company’s long-range strategic plan.
 At the expanded meeting, it also reviews senior management development and succession planning.

 Management presentations are made to the Board and its committees regularly on various aspects of the Company’s operations.
 The directors have unrestricted access to management and corporate staff.